bigboomdesign/big-boom-initialize-wp/README.md

-# Big Boom Design WP Initialize
+# Big Boom Initialize WP

 Initialize options and sample content for your WordPress site